noryon/BARWidgets/README.md

 ### HOW TO USE THIS WIDGET:
 To draw a layout check the "Enable Layout Draw" option.
 It will enable drawing layout mode.
 While ON, you can paint the layout using the mouse, placing building-sized units with [LMB] and place lines with [RMB]

-There are help texts and option inside the widget itself.
+There are help options inside the widget itself.

 To draw your layout, first click on "Enable Layout Draw".
 You will see a square at your mouse position; it is a preview of where you will draw to the layout.
 The small dot is where a line will begin.